kayserifserif/kayserifserif.place/work/index.md

   </div>
   <div class="section--body">
     <ul>
+      <li>Bookshelves of the Imagination.
+The bookshelf that lives in my mind; a portrait of a reader.</li>
       <li>In Consideration of Sentences.
 Syntactic diagramming as a poetic practice.</li>
       <li><a href="/work/regex-poetry-machine">RegEx Poetry Machine</a>.
 Entwined match pairs of meaning.</li>
     </ul>